 To me “Being English” is a mish-mash of feelings, emotions and cultural imprints indelibly etched on me from my youth, grandparents and peers.
 It runs through me like writing in a stick of rock.
 Being English means having manners, tea and scones, elocution, country pubs, monty python, a hint of self apology, church fetes, fried breakfasts, our particular sense of humo(u)r, crisp cold mornings walking the dogs, bobbies on the beat, watching Rugby/Football/Cricket with your mates and of course moaning about the weather…. but above all, a (sometimes secret) pride in our countries history and heritage (good and bad).

-Sadly, many of these elements have slowly been diluted and whitewashed over recent years.
+Sadly, many of these elements have slowly been diluted and eroded over recent years.

-I’m not sure if it’s the pitiful spirit of political correctness which has taken over the country, the deluge of migrants bringing in foreign cultures and customs, adoption of European lifestyle (as opposed to British lifestyle) or the constant barrage of negativity from main stream media and corrupt political figures. 🙁
+I’m not sure if it’s the pitiful spirit of political correctness which has taken over the country, or the deluge of migrants bringing in foreign cultures and customs which has diluted the essence of being British.
+Perhaps its the last few decades of adoption of continental European lifestyle (as opposed to British lifestyle) or the constant barrage of negativity from main stream media and corrupt political figures. 🙁

 After ten years in the States, I’ve wondered if I would ever move back to England one day.
 But, watching the British governments shameful handling of #Brexit (the biggest public referendum in the last 50 years) and an apparent abandoning of democratic principles, riots in the streets, soaring crime rates, Islamic Jihadi’s and religious extremists being welcomed into the country, the slow death of the NHS, increasingly reduced freedom of speech, all while native Brits are jailed for simply tweeting thoughts that are deemed to *offend* other people….
 I think I am finally able to say “I dont think so” #RipBritannia